 Your goal will be to get people talking about your product or your place of business.
 What are the best social media channels for you?

 Planning a product launch?
-Twitter is ideal.
-Create a hashtag for your product and get people tweeting about it.
+Twitter, Instagram and Pinterest are ideal.
+Create a hashtag for your product and get people promoting it.
 Hold a Twitter chat.
 Create a contest for people using the hashtag.
 There are lots of ways you can get people talking about you and your new product.

 What does your time look like?
 You want to start the buzz by letting people know you’re there, but mostly you’ll want to let other people do the talking while you chime in to keep the conversation moving.

 How does this bring your company business?
 The answer should be obvious.
 If people are talking about you, they are going to remember and buy your stuff.
-Social media can lead to impulse purchase like my American Eagle example.
+Social media can lead to impulse purchase.
 And if you engage with your customers, they are going to remember you, like you and talk about you with their friends.

 The Millennial Generation is very active in social media.
 They look to it for recommendations.
 They use it to ask their friends what’s hot and what’s not.
 If you aren’t there, encouraging and participating in the buzz, you’re not going to be hot.